5th Infantry Regiment (United States): Mexican–American War

 Taylor's troops relieved Fort Texas, crossed the Rio Grande into undisputed Mexican territory and occupied Matamoros, where they spent most of the summer.
 In late August Taylor moved south toward Monterrey, arriving on 19 September 1846.
 The 5th Infantry was assigned to the division of Brigadier General William J. Worth.
 The Battle of Monterrey began on 21 September.
 David Twiggs' division assaulted the city, soon finding itself in house-to-house fighting, while Worth's division went around the city, cutting off its communications.
 On the 23rd, the 5th Infantry captured Fort Soldado, surrounding the Mexican forces.
 Worth's division also fought its way into the city, contributing to the Mexicans' decision to negotiate.
-They surrendered the city to Taylor in exchange for a two months' truce.
+They surrendered the city to Taylor in exchange for a two-month truce.

 After Monterrey, the 5th and the other regular regiments in Taylor's command were replaced by volunteers.
 They returned to Texas to join Major General Winfield Scott's expedition to Veracruz.
 The whole regiment was now together, though two companies were detached during the march to Mexico City and spent their time defending supply trains from guerilla attacks.
 Still in Worth's division, the 5th captured Perote on 22 April 1847.

 Reaching the outskirts of Mexico City, the 5th was part of the flanking movement that led to the victory at Contreras on 19 August.
 The following day, they took the right flank in the assault on the bridgehead at Churubusco.
 The 5th provided storming parties for the assaults on the Molino del Rey on 8 September and Chapultepec Castle on the 13th; the full regiment followed up in the latter seizure.
 Later on the 13th, the 5th joined in the seizure of the Garita San Cosme, one of the city gates of Mexico City itself.
 This led to the city's surrender on the 14th.

-1848–61
+1848–1861

 In May 1848, after the United States Senate ratified the Treaty of Guadalupe Hidalgo, the 5th Infantry marched from Mexico City to Veracruz and returned to the United States.
 They spent 1849–50 in Arkansas and the neighboring Indian Territory, then replaced the 7th Infantry in Texas.
 In 1851 they were stationed mainly along the upper Brazos River; by 1854 they had moved to Fort McIntosh outside the city of Laredo.

 In early 1857 the 5th moved to south Florida, where they spent several months skirmishing with Seminoles in the area around Fort Myers.
 The 5th left Florida in June for Fort Laramie in modern-day Wyoming, where they took part in the Buchanan administration's expedition against the Mormons.
 The regiment stayed at Camp Floyd (later Fort Crittenden) in the Great Salt Lake valley until the autumn of 1860, when it moved to New Mexico for operations against the Navajos.